Last Updated on November 29, 2022 by Editor

 Morgan Horse From War to Peace

 In fact, in 1906, this farm was given to the US Government, which trained and bred Morgans for military use.
-These “Government Morgans” were so coveted for their strength and reliability, they were shipped to Europe as well.
+These “Government Morgans” were so coveted for their strength and reliability, that they were shipped to Europe as well.

 In 1957, the farm was deeded to the University of Vermont with a mission to “perpetuate and improve the breed, provide educational training, function as a public relations arm for the University, and to provide a resource for research in equine science.”
 And so, UVM opened The Morgan Horse Farm to the public.